-Pyeongchang 2018: Women’s curling eliminated from playoff contention; what else is happening on Day 12
+Pyeongchang 2018: Brady Leman wins gold in ski cross, Osmond sits third heading into long program

 - 11:10 p.m.
 Feb.
 21: Ice hockey (Women’s hockey gold medal game, Canada vs. USA)

 - 5:00 a.m.
 Feb.
-22: Short track speed skating (Men’s 500m finals, women’s 500m finals, men’s 5000m relay finals
+22: Short track speed skating (Men’s 500m finals, women’s 500m finals, men’s 5000m relay finals)

 - 6:05 a.m.
 Feb.
 22: Curling (Men’s semifinals)